 Department of Education

 Students experiencing bullying or harassment because of their real or perceived sexual orientation or gender identity may feel helpless and unsure of how to advocate for themselves.
 As parents, families and friends, we try our best to protect our loved ones from these circumstances.

 For those willing to advocate for a loved one being bullied, it’s important to remember to not only contact your school administrators, but also to file a complaint with the Department of Education’s Office of Civil Rights.
 By filing a complaint, you can not only help the Department of Education better understand the problems of bullying and harassment in the classroom, but also help them craft recommendations on how to prevent and address future bullying and harassment that occurs in the classroom.
-If you would like to file a grievance with the Department of Education, please click here.
+File a grievance with the Department of Education.